laurent22/go-sqlkv/README.md

 # Usage

 The first step is to initialize a new database connection.
 The package expects the connection to remain open while being used.
+For example, using Sqlite:

 	db, err := sql.Open("sqlite3", "example.db")
 	if err != nil {